OpenSwitchNOS/openswitch-ops-webui/DESIGN.md

 * General system information (i.e. model number, version, ...).
 * Current hardware status & statistics (i.e. fan temperature, power faults, ...).
 * Network status & statistics (i.e. interface utilization, VLAN status, ...).
+* Basic "Quick Start" configuration

 Design choices
 --------------
-A major motivation for the following design decisions is time-to-market.
-The GUI development was proposed relatively late in the project life cycle.

 [Grommet](http://grommet.io/docs/), which is an open source UX framework for enterprise applications lead by HP, was selected early in the process.
 This framework is based on [ReactJS](https://github.com/facebook/react).

 The **ops-webui** development environment uses a subset of the Grommet _modular development environment_ stack.
 To this end, Grommet can be viewed as just another NodeJS module.
 This reduces the coupling but still allows full access to the entire set of Grommet components and assets.
 The only build tools needed are NodeJS and Webpack ([Gulp](http://gulpjs.com/) and [Bower](http://bower.io/) are not needed).

 Grommet doesn't necessarily specify which [Flux](https://facebook.github.io/react/docs/flux-overview.html) implementation to use.
-However, as Grommet is leveraging [RefluxJS](https://github.com/reflux/refluxjs) the  same package was selected for use here.
+However, Grommet's UI prototype _Ferret_ is leveraging [Redux](http://redux.js.org/) so the same package was selected for use here.

 Based on several meetings and discussions with OpenSwitch architects, the current _auto generated_ REST API to obtain the data to be displayed by the GUI was chosen.
 Because this requires the GUI to perform a large number of REST requests, a shim layer was created to allow the browser to make these requests in parallel.
 However, most browsers only allow a small number of socket requests (~5) to be open at the same time.

-The _auto generated_ REST server [Tornado](http://www.tornadoweb.org/en/stable/) is kept separate from the GUI Server [Lighttpd](http://www.lighttpd.net/), allowing the GUI to still use the default HTTP/HTTPS port numbers (80/443).
+The [Tornado](http://www.tornadoweb.org/en/stable/) HTTP service provides the static application files and _auto generated_ REST.

 Relationships to external OpenSwitch entities
 ---------------------------------------------